Welcome to our family travel series where we interview other family travellers to show you how they make travel with kids a reality.

 You’ll hear from budget travellers, luxury travellers, digital nomads, long-term travellers and those who fit travel inside a busy family and work lifestyle.

-Introducing Erin from Travel with Bender
+Introducing Erin from Explore with Erin

 Ever wondered what it would be like to travel with your kids full-time.
 The Benders have been doing it now for over four years.
 Check out how they’ve made family travel their lifestyle!